nullpo-head/Out-of-the-Box-CodeServer/README.md

 # OOTB Code-Server

-OOTB Code-Server is an out-of-the-box Code-Server environment.
+OOTB Code-Server is an out-of-the-box [Code-Server](https://github.com/cdr/code-server) environment.
 With OOTB Code-Server, you can set up a Code-Server environment in your cloud to which your iPad or laptop can connect, with little efforts.

+[Code-Server](https://github.com/cdr/code-server) is an OSS product developed by [Coder technologies](https://coder.com/) that allows you to run [VS Code](https://github.com/Microsoft/vscode) on any machine and to access it in the browser.
+However, to install Code-Server on a server, you have to set up an Https proxy server, an authentication mechanism for security, automatic shutdown if the server is hosted in the cloud, and much more.
+OOTB Code-Server provides these mechanisims with just a few settings.

 OOTB Code-Server is equipped with

-1. HTTPS powered by Let's Encrypt
+1. HTTPS powered by Let's Encrypt and [https-portal](https://github.com/SteveLTN/https-portal)
-2. Authorization by your GitHub account
+2. Authorization by your GitHub account powered by [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy)
 3. Mutable LXC Code-Server container, inside which you can do any mutable things as you usually do in an Ubuntu machine
 4. Automatic deallocation of your VM after 15-minutes idle time (Currently Azure VM is supported)